 All oral papers will be considered for publication in Strabismus.
 The refereeing process will be led by the editorial board: Dr. Anna O’Connor (chief symposium editor), Linda Colpa, Sue Silveira and Birgit Wahl.

 All submissions should be made online at http://mc.manuscriptcentral.com/nstr.
 New users should first create an account.
-Once a user is logged onto the site, submissions should be made via the Author Center.
-If you experience any problems with your submission or with the site, please contact ScholarOne support through the Get Help Now link.
-In the cover statement or letter with your submission, please state that your work was a 2020 IOA congress presentation
+Once a user is logged onto the site, submissions should be made via the Author Center (click here for Strabismus Instructions for Authors ) If you experience any additional problems with your submission or with the site, please contact ScholarOne support.
+In the cover statement or letter with your submission, please state that your work was a 2020 IOA congress presentation.

 Strabismus considers all manuscripts on the strict condition that they have been submitted only to Strabismus, that they have not been published already, nor are they under consideration for publication or in press elsewhere.

-Provide a title page with your submission, including in it the manuscript title and names and affiliations of all authors.
+Provide a title page with your submission.
+This must include the manuscript title and names and affiliations of all authors.
 Clearly designate the corresponding author and his/her full contact information, including phone number and email address.
-Please include the running head of no more than 50 characters.
-At least 5 keywords that are not in the title or the journal name should also be included on the title page.
+Also include a running head of no more than 50 characters and at least 5 keywords that are not in the title.
 These keywords will assist indexers in cross-indexing the article.

 The body of original articles should include the following distinct sections:

-Please see here under Ethics and Consent for expectations regarding this section.
+Declaration of Interest: see also Ethics and Consent section below for expectations regarding this section.
 The Declaration of Interest section should disclose any financial, consulting, and personal relationships with other people or organizations that could influence (bias) the author’s work.
 Within this section also belongs disclosure of scientific writing assistance (use of an agency or freelance writer), grant support and numbers (including NIH/Wellcome-funded papers), and statements of employment.

-References should be given in the NLM style.
+References: Must be in NLM style.
 For access to these style guidelines, click here.
-Citation in the text is in accordance with (Vancouver, Harvard) style (xsamplex).
+Citation in the text is in accordance with Vancouver, Harvard style.
 The list of references should appear (numerically, alphabetically by primary author’s last name).

 Mastronarde JG, Weise RA, Shade DM, et al. Sleep quality in asthma: results of a large prospective clinical trial.
 J Asthma.
 2008 Jun;45(3):173-81.